ARM-software/psa-arch-tests/secure-debug/platform/hosts/musca_b1/memw_pyocd/README.md

 ## Test Suite Execution

-We use UDP sockets to transmit and receive test information from the host to pyOCD. pyOCD is used for communication with the target board.
-The pyOCD script communicates with the board using a memory window based debug mailbox.
+Arm uses UDP sockets to transmit and receive test information from the host to pyOCD. pyOCD is used for communication with the target board.
+The pyOCD script communicates with the board using a memory window-based debug mailbox.
 To launch the pyOCD script, run the following in another terminal as shown:
 ~~~
 	cd platform/hosts/musca_b1/mem_pyocd